This post may contain affiliate links. Please see my disclosure policy for more details.

-Optional Extra: Hike up to Mount Ainslie Summit
+Optional Extra Canberra Activity: Hike up to Mount Ainslie Summit

-I didn’t do this walk, but it’s a 4km-return hike up to Mount Ainslie summit from the Australian War Memorial.
-From here you can enjoy views across to Parliament House and beyond.
+I didn’t have time for this, but you can do a 4km-return hike up to Mount Ainslie summit from the Australian War Memorial.
+Here you’ll find one of the best lookouts in Canberra, with views across to Parliament House and beyond.

 Back in the city, Canberra Museum and Gallery is a small space on the corner of London Circle and City Square that takes about half an hour to look around.

 There was an amazing exhibition on called Unfinished Business when I visited, by a Sydney-based artist called Belinda Mason.
 It tells the stories of 30 people with disabilities from Torres Strait Islander and Australian Aboriginal communities.

 You can’t tell from the picture below, but the lenticular backlit photographs actually look 3D and are really amazing to see up close.